-From many years experience of primary health care nursing we know the importance of removing blocked wax before a flight or dive trip - but of course, we can always help with this if you are not travelling as well.
+From many years of primary health care experience we know the importance of removing blocked wax before a flight or dive trip - but of course, we can always help with this if you are not travelling as well.

 Wax forms naturally in the ear canal, its purpose is to protect the ear by trapping dust and other particles from entering the ear.